ItalyStrap/theme-json-generator/docs/02-advanced-usage.md

 * **Application:** Contains service interfaces and application logic, orchestrating the flow of data and interactions.
 * **Domain:** The heart of the project, where the business logic resides.
 It's further split into:
-    * **Input:** Houses classes for configuring the JSON schema, including settings and styles.
+    * **Input:** Houses classes for configuring the JSON schema, including `settings` and `styles`.
 This is where developers will primarily interact to define theme configurations.
     * **Output:** Encompasses the logic used by the CLI to execute commands, without direct involvement in the configuration process.
 * **Infrastructure:** Supports the application and domain with technical capabilities, such as data persistence and external services integration.